-- 28.12 IRINnews, giving greater detail on the availability of treatment, reported in January 2006 that there were five HIV treatment sites in the country; in October 2005, 560 people were on Anti-Retroviral Treatment (ART) (160 in the public sector and 300 in non-government programmes); 2,000 were expected to be on ART by the end of 2005.
-[19u] - 28.13 U.S Agency for International Development (USAID) Health Profile on Eritrea in 2005 reports that:
+- 28.12 The main government initiative to combat HIV/AIDS is the HAMSET project launched in 2001: "HAMSET project was also launched in 2001.
+HAMSET stands for HIV/AIDS, Malaria, Sexually Transmitted Diseases and Tuberculosis.
+It is a World Bank supported multisectoral project which involves government ministries, civil society (Non Government Organizations, Faith based organizations, private sector and people living with HIV/AIDS)."
+(UNGASS 2008) [] (p7) - 28.13 IRINnews reported in January 2006 that there were five HIV treatment sites in the country; in October 2005, 560 people were on Anti-Retroviral Treatment (ART) (160 in the public sector and 300 in non-government programmes); 2,000 were expected to be on ART by the end of 2005.
+[19u] The UNGASS report 2008 however states, regarding treatment: